candancelik/candancelik.github.io/_pages/about.md

 I am an applied mathematician working at Istanbul Aydin University.

 As a researcher, my primary interest is broadly in mathematical biology.
-Specifically, I work on modelling stochastic dynamics of intracellular events, such as gene expression.
+More specifically, I work on modelling stochastic dynamics of intracellular events, such as gene expression.
+For further info, please check out my [publications page](/candancelik.github.io/publications/).

 Please feel free to reach out to me through the email below.